devsecmatt/security-champions/README.md

 # security-champions
-Uplift and scaling our Application Security - for the benefit of everyone!
+Uplift and scaling Application Security - for the benefit of everyone!

 ```
        @@@@@@@@@@@@@@@@@@